Short, Quantitative Construction of the IIC in Planar Percolation: Abstract

 \section{Abstract}

-{It is standard to construct the Infinite Incipient Cluster as the limit of the critical percolation measure conditioned on $0$ being connected to radius $n$, as $n$ tends to infinity.
+{The classical definitions of the Incipient Infinite Cluster (IIC) of percolation consist in conditioning the origin on being connected to radius $n$ and letting $n$ go to infinity.
 We provide a short proof of that convergence in the planar setting.
 A key step in the proof is to introduce an unbiased percolation configuration above which are coupled two percolations conditioned on $0$ being connected to different radii.
-It implies a speed of convergence in total variation distance to the IIC measure upper-bounded by the dual one-arm probability, which is the first occurrence of an explicit upper-bound.}
+It implies that the speed of convergence in total variation distance to the IIC measure is upper-bounded by the dual one-arm probability, which is the first occurrence of an explicit upper-bound.
+Additionally, the proof can be generalised widely to planar graphs.
+For example, under the assumption that there is no infinite dual cluster at criticality, it proves existence of the IIC on any planar triangulation.}